Kulkarni-ui/Spectra_AI_Anomaly_Detection/README.md

 ---

+## Conclusion

+This project successfully demonstrates an interpretable and mathematically grounded framework for **prompt-level anomaly detection in AI systems**.
+By combining **Mahalanobis distance**, **Ledoit–Wolf covariance regularization**, and **Bayesian inference**, the system achieves highly reliable identification of unsafe or malicious inputs.
+Experimental results show **ROC AUC = 1.0** and **Accuracy = 99.3%**, confirming the robustness and precision of the model.
+The approach maintains **numerical stability**, **strong class separation**, and **low false-positive rates**, making it suitable for real-world AI safety monitoring and trust evaluation tasks.

+---

+## Future Scope

+- **Integration with LLM pipelines:** Extend the system to monitor prompts and responses in real-time within large language model environments (e.g., GPT, Claude).
+- **Adaptive thresholding:** Employ dynamic or context-aware anomaly thresholds based on model confidence and prior history.
+- **Hybrid models:** Combine **statistical anomaly detection** with **deep learning–based embeddings** for improved generalization across domains.
+- **Explainability:** Implement SHAP or feature attribution methods to visualize why specific prompts are flagged as anomalous.
+- **Scalability:** Optimize for deployment on large-scale datasets and integrate with MLOps pipelines for automated monitoring.
+- **Cross-domain validation:** Evaluate performance on datasets from cybersecurity, finance, and social media prompt data to ensure transferability.

+---

+ *The developed pipeline thus represents a step toward safe, explainable, and resilient AI systems that can autonomously detect and mitigate unsafe or adversarial behavior.*

 ## References
 1. Ledoit, O., & Wolf, M. (2004). *Honey, I Shrunk the Sample Covariance Matrix.*
 2. Mahalanobis, P. C. (1936). *On the Generalized Distance in Statistics.*